And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Rush Limbaugh suggests environmentalists may have tried to blow up the oil rig.

-Dangers for Rush Limbaugh to say that the presidents or one of his supporters somehow blew up that oil rig to create havoc.
+It's dangerous for Rush Limbaugh to say that the president or one of his supporters somehow blew up that oil rig to create havoc.

 Rush Limbaugh says that hardcore environmentalist wackos blew up the oil rig in the Gulf of Mexico.

-Is it hard for the tin foil hat for Rush Limbaugh?
+Is it time for the tin foil hat for Rush Limbaugh?

 This has been Rush Limbaugh's whole shtick for the last few days.